streamx-co/FluentJPA/README.md

 ## Competition

 How is FluentJPA different (better) than its competitors, jOOQ in particular?
 This question [was asked](https://www.reddit.com/r/java/comments/ctu53m/fluentjpa_provides_fluent_api_for_writing/exr9g1t) on Reddit by Mr. Lukas Eder, CEO of Data Geekery GmbH, the developer of jOOQ.
-[Full conversation](https://www.reddit.com/r/java/comments/ctu53m/fluentjpa_provides_fluent_api_for_writing/exr9g1t).
+Here is [the answer](https://github.com/streamx-co/FluentJPA/wiki/Solving-real-problems), showing how FluentJPA solves real problems.

 ## Setup